NoMeansNowastaken/KarutaSniper/README.md

 ## Installation

 1. Download repo
+2. Run install.bat (if on windows)
+3. If that doesnt work or you are on a different os follow the instructions below
-2. Install requirements
+4. Install requirements
-3. Install [discord.py-self](https://github.com/dolfies/discord.py-self) from repo (you need version 2 or higher)
+5. Install [discord.py-self](https://github.com/dolfies/discord.py-self) from repo (you need version 2 or higher)
-4. Install pytesseract (and add to path)
+6. Install tesseract-ocr (and add to path)
+   1. If on windows prebuilt binaries can be found at https://github.com/UB-Mannheim/tesseract/wiki

-## How use
+## How to use

 Run main.py, Characters and Animes to snipe are in keywords